gumaerc-testorg/sts.471j-spring-2007/content/pages/readings.md

 Hall, Eldon C. _Journey to the Moon: The History of the Apollo Guidance Computer_.
 Reston, VA: American Institute of Aeronautics and Astronautics, 1996, chapters 4-7.
 ISBN: 9781563471858.

 Nevins, J. L. "Man-Machine Design for the Apollo Guidance, Navigation, and Control System."
-Presented at the 2nd IFAC Symposium on Automatic Control in Space, Vienna, Austria, September 4-8, 1967.
+Presented at the 2{{< sup "nd" >}} IFAC Symposium on Automatic Control in Space, Vienna, Austria, September 4-8, 1967.

 Mindell, chapters 5-6.